 Finally, for each cancer variant, we will score it by summing up the weighted values of all its features.
-We will also consider the dependency structure of features when calculating the scores.
+We will also weight the dependency structure of features when calculating the scores.

-D-2-b-iii-3 We will run FunSeq & Larva on all the variants & prioritize them
+D-2-b-iii-3 We will run FunSeq & LARVA on all the variants & prioritize them

 We will run FunSeq on the rare variants resulting from our variant calling on all the TCGA/ICGC whole-genome sequences.
 We expect ~100K variants per genome and also that these variants will recur rarely at the exact same position.
-Henceforth, we will generate a prioritized list ~200M variants (=100K * 2000 genomes).
+Thus, we expect to generate a prioritized list ~200M variants (=100K * 2000 genomes).
 We note that unlike GWA studies, which look for association signal, our method prioritizes variants based on functional information.
 Thus, the variants identified by our pipeline are likely the causal ones.

 Moreover, we will also prioritize non-coding elements (and not just variant positions), and thus any variants occurring in these functionally important regions are more likely to have an impact.
 From this pool of ~200M prioritized variants, we will select those in the top quartile that also recur in same element as a somatic variant in another individual, based on LARVA analysis.
 We will further prioritize variants with germline recurrence in the same element.
 Overall, this analysis will yield a list of the top 200 variants and elements associated with them.
-(Note this might not be exactly 200 elements, since it is possible that some of the same variants recur in the same element.)
-We will select 100 unique elements from this list and move them on to validation as described below.
+(Note, this might not be exactly 200 elements, since it is possible that some of the same variants recur in the same element.)
+We will select 100 unique elements from this list for validation.